 At CCA, we have the ability to help more students with special needs than brick-and-mortar facilities thanks to our cyber school environment.
 All Commonwealth Charter Academy special education teachers are certified by Pennsylvania in special education.
 As a public school, we fulfill all regulations and requirements of the Individuals with Disabilities Act, which is not a requirement of private schools throughout Pennsylvania, including in Pittsburgh, Harrisburg and Philadelphia.

 The pacing of virtual instruction courses is controlled by the student and his or her family.
-Pacing is critical in a student’s education, and is difficult to individualize in brick-and-mortar settings.
-As an online education provider, CCA can give families the ability to control the level of instruction.
+Pacing is critical in a student’s education, and it is difficult to individualize in brick-and-mortar settings.
+As an online education provider, CCA gives families the ability to control the level of instruction.
 Students learn to self-advocate because they can choose the pacing, depending on the topic.
 A cyber school setting affords students this opportunity, allowing them to customize the strategies and interventions that work best for them.

 Additional information includes a student’s learning strengths, needs, academic recommendations found in testing and strategies that a student has acquired and actively used in the classroom.